 Redland Water builds and maintains infrastructure for transporting water and wastewater around the Redlands.
-Some of our current projects include:
+Some of our current and recent projects include:

-Works include a new inlet structure designed with the latest screening and grit removal technology, an emergency overflow system to protect the plant from high stormwater inflows, and an upgrade of the odour control system.
-Aquatec Maxcon have been awarded the contract for this work.
+- The State Government generously contributed 56 per cent of the project costs.
+The upgrade includes a new inlet structure designed with the latest screening and grit removal technology, an emergency overflow system to protect the plant from high stormwater inflows, and an upgrade of the odour control system.

-The new plant uses membrane bioreactor (MBR) technology, proven technology that will provide the best outcome for residents and the environment in terms of the quality of effluent treatment, the operation and maintenance of the plant and minimal odour for neighbouring residences.
+The plant uses membrane bioreactor (MBR) technology, proven technology that will provide the best outcome for residents and the environment in terms of the quality of effluent treatment, the operation and maintenance of the small footprint plant and minimal odour for neighbouring residences.
+Odour control equipment was also installed at the plant to ensure no odour nuisances occurred.

 The sewerage network of Point Lookout will now be extended to properties currently using septic systems.
-Detailed design is underway, with a three-year, $5 million construction program expected to commence in 2017-18 financial year.
+Detailed design is underway, with a three-year, $7.5 million construction program expected to commence in the 2018-19 financial year.

 Learn more about the project and subscribe for updates.